thenexthub/Codira/stdlib/public/ArgumentParser/Documentation.docc/Articles/ManualParsing.md

 ### Parsing Arguments

-For simple Swift scripts, and for those who prefer a straight-down-the-left-edge-of-the-screen scripting style, you can define a single ``ParsableArguments`` type to parse explicitly from the command-line arguments.
+For simple Codira scripts, and for those who prefer a straight-down-the-left-edge-of-the-screen scripting style, you can define a single ``ParsableArguments`` type to parse explicitly from the command-line arguments.

 Let's implement the `Select` command discussed in <doc:Validation>, but using a scripty style instead of the typical command.
 First, we define the options as a `ParsableArguments` type: